Skip to main content

 The National Emergency Management Agency collaborates with key international partners to learn from best practice and share experiences to build capacity, knowledge and partnerships internationally to enhance Australia’s standing in the international disaster risk reduction and resilience community.

-United Nations Office for Disaster Risk Reduction (UNDRR)
+United Nations Office for Disaster Risk Reduction (UNDRR):

 A key international partner is the United Nations Office for Disaster Risk Reduction (UNDRR), which is responsible for the international coordination of strategies and programs for the reduction of disaster risks.

-Sendai Framework for Disaster Risk Reduction 2015-2030
+Sendai Framework for Disaster Risk Reduction 2015-2030:

+The United Nations Office for Disaster Risk Reduction drives and coordinates the implementation of the Sendai Framework for Disaster Risk Reduction 2015–2030.
 This framework drives international risk reduction, and associated policies, across four priority areas; understanding disaster risk; strengthening disaster risk governance; investing for disaster risk reduction for resilience; importance of disaster preparedness and building back better after a disaster strikes.

-Nationally, the Sendai Framework is translated into the Australian context by the National Disaster Risk Reduction Framework.
+Nationally, the Sendai Framework is translated into the Australian context by the National Disaster Risk Reduction Framework

 The Sendai Framework, as well as the Paris Agreement on climate change and the Sustainable Development Goals set the international framework for the operations of the National Emergency Management Agency.